-- The use of this kit is limited to persons instructed in the procedures of real-time PCR. - Clean benches and devices periodically. - Use sterile filter pipette tips. - Specimens should be handled as if infectious in accordance with safe laboratory procedures.
+- · Clean benches and devices periodically. - Use sterile filter pipette tips. - Specimens should be handled as if infectious in accordance with safe laboratory procedures.
 Wear protective disposable powder-free gloves when handling kit reagents and specimens. - Use separated working areas for specimen preparation, reagent preparation and amplification.
 Supplies and equipment must be dedicated to each of these separate working areas and ensure workflow in the laboratory from pre- to post-PCR. - Be careful when handling samples and positive control to avoid cross contamination.
 Change gloves after handling of samples or positive control.
 Store positive or potentially positive material separately from reagents - Prevent contamination of work equipment and reagents with DNA/RNA, nuclease or amplification products by good laboratory practice. - Quality of RNA has a profound impact on the test performance.
-Ensure that the used RNA extraction system is compatible with reverse transcription real-time PCR technology. - Always include a negative control per PCR-run (nuclease-free water instead of sample). - For a valid interpretation of results, a negative control should be included during RNA-extraction (e.g. extraction of water instead of sample material), in order to exclude false-positive results due to contamination with virus RNA during extraction. - Please note the expiry date of the kit. - Do not interchange or mix reagents from kits with different lot numbers. - Repeated thawing and freezing of kit components should be avoided.
+Ensure that the used RNA extraction system is compatible with one-step reverse transcription real-time PCR technology. - Always include a negative control per PCR-run (nuclease-free water instead of sample). - For a valid interpretation of results, a negative control should be included during RNA-extraction (e.g. extraction of nuclease-free water instead of sample material), in order to exclude false-positive results due to contamination with RNA of pathogen during extraction. - Please note the expiry date of the kit. - Do not interchange or mix reagents from kits with different lot numbers. - Repeated thawing and freezing of kit components should be avoided.
 Protect kit components from light.
-Caution: RNA IPC Target is stored in RNA stabilizer which contains Guanidinium thiocyanate/Triton X-100 (see MSDS, www.ingenetix.com). - Use established laboratory practices according to your local safety regulations for discarding specimens, reagents and waste.
+Caution: Positive Control and RNA IPC Target are stored in RNA/DNA stabilizer which contains Guanidinium thiocyanate/Triton X-100 (see MSDS, www.ingenetix.com). - Use established laboratory practices according to your local safety regulations for discarding specimens, reagents and waste.